Health Service Executive

-The Health Service Executive (HSE) (Feidhmeannacht na Seirbhíse Sláinte) is the publicly funded healthcare system in Ireland, responsible for the provision of health and personal social services.
+The Health Service Executive (HSE; Feidhmeannacht na Seirbhíse Sláinte) is the publicly funded healthcare system in Ireland, responsible for the provision of health and personal social services.
 It came into operation on 1 January 2005.

-The current director-general is Bernard Gloster, who took up the new role on 6 March 2023, after Paul Reid stepped down.
+The current director-general is Anne O'Connor, who took up the new role on 23 March 2026, after Bernard Gloster retired.

 The headquarters of the HSE is located in Dr Steevens' Hospital.

 History

 The Health Service Executive (HSE) was established by the Health Act 2004 and came into official operation on 1 January 2005.
 It replaced the ten regional Health Boards, the Eastern Regional Health Authority and a number of other different agencies and organisations.
 The Minister for Health retained overall responsibility for the Executive in Government.
 The HSE adopted a regional structure (HSE Dublin Mid-Leinster, HSE Dublin North East, HSE South and HSE West).

 A new grouping of hospitals was announced by the Irish Minister for Health, Dr. James Reilly TD, in May 2013, as part of a restructure of Irish public hospitals and a goal of delivering better patient care: